Docs/Admin Guide/Assignments

 4. Deadline

-Set an optional due date.
+Set a due date.
 Users will see overdue assignments highlighted in their dashboard.

 5. Mandatory

 Flag the assignment as required or optional.
-Mandatory assignments appear prominently in the user's training queue.
+The flag is on by default — mandatory assignments appear prominently in the user's training queue and contribute to compliance reports; optional assignments are tracked but do not block compliance metrics.

 6. Note